 #4.
 Photos are the Only Go-To Way to Present the Products Effectively

 For example, furniture retailers use product 3D renders to present the items.
-What’s interesting, these CG images are as realistic as real-life photos and fully convey the usability and functionality of the product.
+What’s interesting, this product CGI for e-commerce furniture businesses is as realistic as real-life photos and fully conveys the usability and functionality of the product.
 The retailers turn to such technology because it is flat-out more affordable and faster than taking pictures in the studio.
-To illustrate, it takes time and money to organize the photoshooting, have furniture delivered and staged into a beautiful “photo-worthy” design, and then shot by a professional photographer.
+To illustrate, it takes time and money to organize the photo shooting, has furniture delivered and staged into a beautiful “photo-worthy” design, and then shot by a professional photographer.
 Otherwise, a photorealistic CG image costs about $40 and a set of them can be created within 1-2 days.

 Some giant retailers like Ikea and Overstock.com also use online try-on opportunities thanks to AR.
 So, a customer can select a sofa, for example, and by using the phone’s camera project it to the place where they want it to be installed in their real-life room.
 They can move, drop and zoom it.
 This way, potential buyers can assess it the object fits in the room’s interior design.